Monitoring Windows Services

 Click the Options tab to manage exclude options.

-Here's an example of the 'Windows Services Options' tab
+Example of the 'Windows Services Options' tab.

-You can add multiple reg ex expressions to exclude Windows Services from Monitoring by Service Name and/or Display Name.
+You can add multiple RegEx expressions to exclude Windows Services from monitoring by Service Name and/or Display Name.

 - Service Name Filter – Exclude Windows service(s) matching the provided RegEx expression